juancruzmdq/ivprototype/README.md

   - *Main*: Include the views for the Inbox master-detail, and the View for the lateral menu.

 5. **Views**: Folder with sets of views controllers used in the app
+  - *Menu*: ViewController used as drawer, and shown as backgrouond of Inbox
+  - *Login*: ViewController to identify the email's user, accept any email, and any non-empty password
+  - *Inbox*: ViewController with a table of conversations, and the TableViewCell to show the first email of each conversation
+  - *Detail*: ViewController for conversation's detail, and TableViewCell to display each Email

 ### ivprototypeTest